munificent/craftinginterpreters/book/global-variables.md

 operand of a unary operator, then that containing expression is too high precedence to permit the `=`.

-To fix this, `variable()` should only look for and consume the `=` if it's in the context of a low precedence expression.
+To fix this, `variable()` should look for and consume the `=` only if it's in the context of a low-precedence expression.
 The code that knows the current precedence is, logically enough, `parsePrecedence()`.
 The `variable()` function doesn't need to know the actual level.
 It just cares that the precedence is low enough to allow assignment, so we pass that fact in as a Boolean.

 ^code prefix-rule (4 before, 2 after)

-Since assignment is the lowest precedence expression, the only time we allow an assignment is when parsing an assignment expression or top-level expression like in an expression statement.
+Since assignment is the lowest-precedence expression, the only time we allow an assignment is when parsing an assignment expression or top-level expression like in an expression statement.
 That flag makes its way to the parser function here: